 Alternatively, proving that their spouse had the inclination and opportunity to commit adultery may also be adduced as evidence.
 For instance, this could include photographs of the adulterers in intimate poses, or the spending of time together in a hotel.
-To secure such evidence, it may be essential for the plaintiff to engage the services of a private investigator. (see also Hiring a Private Investigator in Singapore)
+To secure such photographic/video evidence and catch a cheating spouse in the act, it may be essential for the plaintiff to engage the services of a private investigator.

 Alternatively, SMSes, email exchanges or phone conversations may also be used as evidence to prove the case.
 Additionally, the existence of a lovechild is a pivotal piece of indirect evidence of adultery.
 Ultimately, the best possible proof is a confession by the defendant confessing to his or her adultery, which amounts to direct evidence of adultery.

 What if you’re unable to get sufficient evidence of adultery?